-Welcome to the 2016 Transparency Report of Ernst & Young Baltic SIA (EY Latvia).
+Welcome to the 2016 Transparency Report of Ernst & Young LLP (EY US).
 We appreciate that our stakeholders want to understand how we advance audit quality, manage risk and maintain our independence as auditors.
 This report is one of the ways in which we share with our stakeholders what we are doing in each of these areas.
 Regular dialogue is important to us and we welcome the opportunity to engage with our stakeholders on a range of matters.

+Our work in Assurance is rooted in our commitment to EY's purpose of helping to build a better working world.
 Executing high-quality audits continues to be our number one priority.
 It is at the heart of our ability to serve the public interest and grow the global EY network successfully and responsibly, while achieving our purpose of building a better working world.
 Auditors play a vital role in the functioning of capital markets by promoting transparency and supporting investor confidence.
 Companies, regulators and other stakeholders count on us to deliver excellence in every engagement.

 EY is focused on investing in tools to improve what we do, creating the highest-performing teams and building trust and confidence in the audits we perform.

-EY Latvia's reputation is based on and grounded in providing high-quality, professional audit services objectively and ethically to every company we audit.
+Our reputation is based on and grounded in providing high-quality, professional audit services objectively and ethically to every company we audit.

-We continue to embrace the transparency objectives of the European Union's 8th Company Law Directive and the Law on Audit of the Republic of Latvia which require Latvia statutory auditors of public interest entities to publish annual transparency reports.
+We continue to embrace the transparency objectives of the European Union's 8th Company Law Directive, which requires US statutory auditors of public interest entities to publish annual transparency reports.

-The 2016 EY Latvia Transparency Report complies with the directive and the Law on Audit of the Republic of Latvia, and covers the 2016.
+The 2016 EY US Transparency Report complies with the directive and covers the Fiscal Year 2016.
 In this report, you can learn more about our internal quality control system: how we instill professional values, how we perform an audit, our review and consultation processes, our approach to audit quality reviews and our independence practices.

-EY Latvia is focused on enhancing audit quality and maintaining our independence, informed by several matters including external and internal inspection findings.
-Continuously improving audit quality requires us to challenge approaches to audit execution, and we focus on this by evaluating all inspection findings and taking responsive actions.
+The quality of the audits we perform is a key component of instilling trust in our capital markets.
+EY US is focused on enhancing audit quality and maintaining our independence, informed through several channels, including external and internal inspection findings.
+We embrace the challenge of continuing to improve audit quality, which requires us to critically assess approaches to audit execution, and we focus on this by evaluating all inspection findings and taking responsive actions.
+Our commitment to quality starts at the top of our organization and we are keenly aware that we need to execute high-quality audits independently, objectively and with professional skepticism to serve the public interest, promote transparency and support investor confidence.